 Are there positive or negative externalities in knowledge production?
 We analyze whether current contributions to knowledge production increase or decrease the future growth of knowledge.
 To assess this, we use a randomized field experiment that added content to some pages in Wikipedia while leaving similar pages unchanged.
 We find that adding content did not have a sizable impact on long-term content growth, neither in terms of quantity or quality.
 However, it increased editing activity in the first two years.
 Our results have implications for information seeding and incentivizing contributions.
 They imply that additional content may inspire future contributions in the short- and medium-term, but do not generate sizable externalities in the long-term.

-I study optimal sequential contests, where contestants arrive over time and the contest designer chooses a disclosure rule which specifies at which periods to publicly disclose the efforts of the previous contestants.
-I find optimal contests for a wide range of possible objectives.
-While the set of all potential contests is large and different objectives involve different trade-offs, I show that most standard objective functions are maximized by the same three contest structures that are widely studied in the literature: simultaneous, first-mover, or sequential contests.
+I study optimal disclosure policies in sequential contests.
+A contest designer chooses at which periods to publicly disclose the efforts of previous contestants.
+I provide results for a wide range of possible objectives for the contest designer.
+While different objectives involve different trade-offs, I show that under many circumstances the optimal contest is one of the three basic contest structures widely studied in the literature: simultaneous, first-mover, or sequential contest.